camunda/camunda/els-schema/src/main/resources/README.md

 The migration is organized in several steps:

- 1. Create a backup of current indices (only until version 1.2.0 needed)
+ 1. Create a backup of current indices (only until version ${project.version} needed)
- 2. Delete current templates and indices (only until version 1.2.0 needed)
+ 2. Delete current templates and indices (only until version ${project.version} needed)
  3. Create new templates and indices
  4. Create pipelines that defines the migration from current/old index to new index
  5. Reindex from current/old index into new index with usage of pipelines
- 6. Delete backup of current/old index (only until version 1.2.0 needed)
+ 6. Delete backup of current/old index (only until version ${project.version} needed)

 For each step exists a directory and a shell script.
 These directories contains for every index/template a json request payload file.
 Every shell script execute one step.
 The scripts use 'curl' as http client.
 They read json request payload files and execute the requests to elasticsearch.